Get insider access

 6.0 Sports/Fitness

-The Logitech G535 are mediocre for sports and fitness, though they're not for this purpose.
-You can only use them with their wireless USB dongle, so if you want to use them with your smartphone, you'll need an adapter.
-They also have a bulky design, lack call and music-related controls, and can move around your head with moderate head movements.
+The Logitech G535 are mediocre for sports and fitness, though these over-ear gaming headphones are not designed for this purpose.
+You can only use them with their USB dongle, so if you want to use them with your smartphone, you'll need an adapter.
+They also have a bulky design, lack call- and music-related controls, and move around your head with moderate head movements.
 That said, they're comfortable and decently well-built.

 Pros